I admit it; I got the candles out for decorations for Valentine’s Day. I decided to use my snowmen decorations along with the hearts.

 “If the power is off overnight, the pipes could freeze.
 The cupboards are not heated.
 If you open the doors, the air will warm up to the temperature of the room,” I explained.

 I grew up in the Adirondack Mountains of New York.
 We didn’t have “snow days;” we had blizzards that lasted 3 days to 2 weeks.
 We were always prepared.
-My family laughs at me because I keep 4 liters of boiled water in the closet and dry milk on hand at all times.
+My family laughs at me because I keep 4 liters of boiled water in the closet and dry milk on hand.

 “What next?” my son asks.